nadzeyamatskevich/StarWarsWorld/README.md

 # StarWarsWorld

-This is my technical task from interview 2018.
-After 5 years I decided to rewrite this code with my updated knowlages.
+This is my technical task from the interview 2018.
+After 5 years I decided to rewrite this code with my updated experience.

-Todo:
+Done:
++ Update project to new Xcode version
 + Delete Realm
-+ Refactor code mistaces like force unwrap and etc.
++ Refactor code mistakes like force unwrap etc.

-  In Progress
+In Progress:
 - Integrate CoreData
 - Moving to Clean Swift Architecture
 - Unit tests
-- Functional tests on python
+- Functional tests on Python